libofang/DV-ngram/README.md

 ##Acknowledgements

 We want to thank Grégoire Mesnil et al. for their implementation of **Paragraph Vector**.
-Both the code of Grégoire Mesnil et al. and their [iclr 2015 workshop paper](http://arxiv.org/abs/1412.5335) have influenced us a lot.
+Both their code and [iclr 2015 workshop paper](http://arxiv.org/abs/1412.5335) have influenced us a lot.